 The greenhouse gas emission resulting from development of the 3,247 acres of vacant employment lands under the Adopted General Plan or the proposed Initiative would result in significant impacts.
-Since employment uses generate more vehicle trips than senior housing, it is assumed that the build out of the proposed Initiative's CSHO scenario would result in lesser greenhouse gas emission impacts than build out under the adopted General Plan.
+Based on the current national ITE trip generation rates for senior housing, employment uses generate more vehicle trips than senior housing and it would be assumed that the build out of the proposed Initiative's CSHO scenario would result in lesser greenhouse gas emission impacts than build out under the adopted General Plan.
+However, should seniors in the CSHO have driving behaviors different than the national standard assumed, the senior housing trip generation may be underestimated, and thus the GHG impacts from senior housing may be underestimated.